avrebarra/about/README.md

 I’ve got wide set of useful interests and general knowledges aside from engineering, like: *designs, business, philosophy, digital-illustration, human-psychology, arts, religious study, UX/UI, self-helps, tours, histories and Indonesian cultures.*

 ## 👞 Work Availability?
-Yes!
-I'm open for opportunities currently.

 You can reach me through my email at [avreghly@gmail.com](mailto:avreghly@gmail.com) or my [LinkedIn profile](https://www.linkedin.com/in/avre-barra/).

 Lets talk about it.
 I bet you have really great thing for me to see, right? 😏

-*You can see my resume [here](http://vitae.shrotavre.com)*

 ---